 The study prescribed an 800kcal per day liquid diet for participants over 3-5 months.
 They found patients who lost a significant amount of weight were able to significantly reduce their medications and even push their type 2 diabetes into remission.
 This was followed by a maintenance phase much resembling current UK dietary guidelines.
 After 1 year participants were able to maintain such loses.

 Returning to the keto diet topic, the reason this is relevant is because this diet consisted of 59% carbohydrates in the trial phase and 50% carbohydrate in the maintenance phase.
 Therefore, the diet was not ketotic.
+In fact, it was far from it.
+So how did these patients put their diabetes into remission despite eating and drinking carbohydrates?

 However, the DIRECT study was not perfect.
 It only studied just over 300 participants and like other such research, is reasonably short term.
 800kcal per day may also be considered an extreme measure and no more sustainable than a keto diet.